COVID Clusters Increasing Across Area

-The Kansas Department of Health and Environment, in its latest list of COVID-19 exposure locations, indicates there are several area long-term care facilities and a Salina manufacturer with clusters of the virus.
+The Kansas Department of Health and Environment, in its latest list of COVID-19 exposure locations, indicates there are three clusters in Salina.

-According to the agency, they have confirmed 6 cases at St. Luke Living Center in Marion and 13 cases at Moundridge Manor.
+According to the agency, they have confirmed 18 cases at St. Francis Ministries, 5 cases at the Saline County Treasurers Office, and 5 cases at Lowe’s home improvement store.

-Great Plains Manufacturing in Salina has 7 cases of the virus, as does Central Plastics in McPherson.

-A wedding in Manhattan was also a super-spreader event, According to the agency there are 22 cases attributed to the Northcutt wedding.
+The agency says in McPherson County there are 13 cases at Moundridge Manor and 5 cases at Pine Village in Moundridge.
+There are 9 cases at Soderstrom Elementary School in Linsdborg, and 5 cases at Central Plastics in McPherson.

-The agency says there are 16 confirmed cases the Ellsworth Correctional Facility, where an inmate died earlier this week.
+The agency says there are 23 confirmed cases the Ellsworth Correctional Facility.

 In an effort to prevent the spread of COVID-19, KDHE publishes the names of the educational institutions, daycares (excluding home daycares that are in a person’s home due to privacy concerns), gatherings (excluding private events due to privacy concerns), governmental agencies, healthcare settings, group living, long term care facilities, sports teams and events, correctional facilities, public events, business entities, etc. with five or more Kansas resident COVID-19 cases with symptom onset dates in the last 14 days.
 This listing includes only cases within the last 14 days.
 Once a location no longer has five or more cases with symptom onset dates within the last 14 days, it will be removed from the list.